Get advice about money

 Independent financial advice

 A specialist independent financial adviser can help you think about your funding options.
-This is especially useful if you are thinking about paying for long-term care and support.
+This is especially useful if you need to pay for long-term care and support.

 You could find independent financial advice helpful if you:

-- want to talk to someone about your financial situation and the options available to you
+• want to talk to someone about your financial situation and your options

-- are acting as an attorney or deputy and looking after someone else’s financial affairs
+• are a power of attorney or deputy and look after someone else’s finances

 Choosing an independent financial adviser

-- Someone accredited with the Society of Later Life Advisers (SOLLA).
-SOLLA-registered financial advisers go through a training and accreditation process.
-They are specialists in planning ahead for later life, even if you are still regarded as young.
-Visit the SOLLA website to find an adviser.
+• someone accredited with the Society of Later Life Advisers (SOLLA).
+SOLLA-registered financial advisers undergo a training and accreditation process.
+They are specialists in planning ahead for later life.
+To find an adviser, visit SOLLA

-- An adviser who specialises in care fees may be able to offer more tailored advice.
+• an adviser who specialises in care fees may offer more tailored advice.
 Most financial advisers will state if they have any specialist areas of knowledge.
 You can also check this with SOLLA.

 Restricted or unrestricted financial advisors

-Restricted financial advisers are usually tied to an institution – for example, a bank.
-This limits the range of products they could offer you, and you may not get the best offer out there.
-You might still want this if you trust a certain bank, for example.
+Restricted financial advisers are usually tied to an organisation, such as a bank.
+This limits the range of products they offer, so you may not get the best choice.
+You might still prefer this if you trust a certain bank.

-Unrestricted financial advisers will look at all products that are available across the market.
+Unrestricted financial advisers will look at all available products across the market.
 This gives you a wider choice.

 Beware of anything that seems too good to be true

 Some financial advisers work on the basis of protecting or transferring your assets.
 Government regulations call this ‘deliberate deprivation of assets’.
-Loopholes that seem to offer a way for you to save your money may cause you problems later down the line.
+Loopholes that seem to offer a way to save money may cause you problems later.

 Equity release schemes